eurec4a/mqtt_spec/mqtt_spec.md

 It may however be a good idea to add those names to this list.

 #### location
-Each platform SHOULD publish messages identifyig its location.
+Each platform SHOULD publish messages identifying its location.
 The contents of this message are as follows:
 ```json
 {